 Pork Binagoongan is super-easy to prepare that comes together in 30 minutes!
 Tender, tasty pork belly cooked in flavorful shrimp paste sauce.
 The eggplant and chili makes it more appetizing with a side of steamed rice!

-I love cooking this for my husband because we both enjoy the flavor of bagoong plus the spiciness of the dish.
-It’s always included in my monthly rotation of dishes to make just like chicken inasal or when we have a get-together with friends.
-This recipe is so easy to make and doesn’t take up much time making it great for weeknight dinner.
+I love cooking this pork dish for my husband because we both enjoy the flavor of bagoong plus the spiciness of the dish.
+It’s always included in my monthly rotation of dishes to make like kare-kare or pinakbet.
+This recipe is so easy to prepare and doesn’t take up much time making it great weeknight dinner idea.

 What is Binagoongan

-Binagoongan is a Filipino dish where veggies or meat is cooked in shrimp paste.
+Binagoongan na baboy is a Filipino dish where meat like beef veggies is cooked in shrimp paste.
 It’s truly a tasty dish full of umami and savory flavors.
 This is a popular dish in the Philippines with variations like adding coconut milk or cooking it with vinegar.
-Other recipes make use of fresh bagoong alamang while some use pre-cooked shrimp paste in bottles.
+Other recipes make use of fresh bagoong alamang while some prefer pre-cooked shrimp paste in bottles.

 Choosing the right kind of shrimp paste or bagoong (yes, there are different types) can greatly affect the outcome of the dish.
 The bagoong alamang, which is raw and saltier, can be bought in wet markets in the Philippines.
 It needs to be cooked first in garlic, onion and sugar before using for binagoongan.

 The commercially bottled bagoong, in my personal experience, is better.
 It’s usually marketed as bagoong guisado and is ready to use.
 This saves you time since the bagoong is pre-cooked and flavorful that helps building the taste of the dish.